smartsupp/smartsupp.github.io/_docs/chat-box/configurable-parts.md

 ### layout: button

-This layout shown on _mobile_ by default.
+This layout is shown on _mobile_ by default.

 ```js
 _smartsupp.widget = "button";